libp2p/docs/content/tutorials/getting-started/javascript.md

 npm install libp2p-tcp
 ```

 Now that we have the module installed, let's configure libp2p to use the Transport.
 We'll use the [`Libp2p.create`](https://github.com/libp2p/js-libp2p/blob/master/doc/API.md#create) method, which takes a single configuration object as its only parameter.
-We can add the Transport by passing it into the `modules.transport` array:
+We can add the Transport by passing it into the `modules.transport` array.
+Create a `src/index.js` file and have the following code in it:

 ```js
 const Libp2p = require('libp2p')